wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+Major version upgrade.
+Full front end and back end conversion to Sass and Tweaks for full compatibility with soon to be released WooCommerce 2.2

 = 1.0.5.3 =
 Minor version upgrade to keep the Lite Version in synch with Pro version upgrade.